Owyn/Universal_Dark_Theme/README.md

 <h1>Universal Dark Theme Maker</h1>
 Browser userscript (extension) to apply a simple Dark Theme style for any website which you can configure per-site.
 <br>
-Or a developer tool to make dark themes for websites using custom css and js in per-site script settings.
+Or a developer tool to create dark themes for websites using custom css and js in per-site script settings.

 <h4>One click to turn one dark theme style for a website - (hotkey `T` while menu is open)
 <br>